Important Safety Information

 If you have a medical emergency while using V-Go, call 911, your doctor, or go directly to the hospital.

-The following are a number of general precautions you should consider when using the V-Go Disposable Insulin Delivery Device.
+The following are a number of general precautions you should consider when using the V-Go Wearable Insulin Delivery Device.

 V-Go is magnetic resonance (MR) unsafe.